KuLMaN1010/PA3_NN/README.md

 # Neural-Network

-**PA3_NN** is a project for implementing a neural network (NN) model to solve a specific machine learning task (e.g. classification, regression, etc.).
+**Neural-Network** is a project for implementing a neural network (NN) model to solve a specific machine learning task (e.g. classification, regression, etc.).
 The goal is to demonstrate understanding of neural network fundamentals: architecture, training, evaluation, and possibly advanced features like regularization or dropout.

 ---